As the new HTML5 semantic container tags are to

 The URL input type is designed to take web addresses, such as entering your portfolio URL into a form.

 Again it is not so much about how this element looks, as to the fact that the browser now recognizes that a URL should be entered into the field.
-The browser could validate this information (as Firefox 4+ does), lock off or present certain keys (the iPhone presents a “.com” key to increase the user’s speed in completing the field quicker), or other actions.
+The browser could validate this information, lock off or present certain keys (the iPhone presents a

 Like the URL element discussed above, the eMail input is designed to take addresses:

-Browsers will understand that this field is designed to take eMails and (at the very least) prompt the user to use addresses that have been previously entered under that account while using the browser.
-In most modern browsers, the browser actually validates data the user enters.
+Browsers will understand that this field is designed to take eMails and validates any data the user enters.